powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `RemoveFeederBay`

-### Remove HVDC line
+#### Remove HVDC line
-This class should be used to remove a HVDC line.
+This class should be used to remove an HVDC line.
 The input arguments are:
 - The ID of the HVDC line
 - If the HVDC line is an LCC, an optional list of IDs of the shunt compensators associated with this HVDC line that should also be removed.